South Korea: Top Festivals to Check Out When Visiting

 Exploring Off the Beaten Path

 For those interested in mask dance festivals, the Andong Mask Dance Festival is a must-visit.
-This event showcases centuries-old performances, blending art and history in a vibrant celebration17.
+This event showcases centuries-old performances, blending art and history in a vibrant celebration.
 These lesser-known festivals preserve cultural heritage while providing fresh, engaging experiences.

 Outdoor Sports and Local Activities